leeprovoost/meme-tube/README.md

 # poc-ruby-sinatra

-Proof-of-Concept application to learn about Ruby and Sinatra.
+Proof-of-Concept application to learn about Ruby, Sinatra and Bootstrap.
 This is part of my ["learn a new thing every month" project](http://leeprovoost.github.io/).

 This web app allows you to add a YouTube link to your app and build a repository of video links.
 There is also an embedded YouTube player.